Chertsey Town F.C.: 2018–2023: The Dave Anderson effect and Wembley success

 In 2018, with the club struggling to progress from the ninth tier, former club chairman David Rayner returned to assist the club and help improve the playing squad.
 One of his first actions was the hiring of a new manager, helping to appoint former AFC Wimbledon boss Dave Anderson after a three-year hiatus.
 His arrival led to considerable changes and helped Chertsey Town find their form in the Combined Counties Premier Division.
 In Anderson's first full season in charge, the Curfews went on to win the league with six games to spare, finishing 13 points above their challengers and suffering just three defeats.
 In addition, forward Jake Baxter was named the league's top scorer with 35 goals in 29 games.

 However, the season is most fondly remembered for their FA Vase journey, which saw them compete in all ten rounds before being crowned winners at Wembley Stadium.
 The Curfews beat Woodley United and Tadley Calleva in the qualifying rounds, before recording an empathic 6–1 win against Flackwell Health in the first round.
 Chertsey Town then struck 16 goals without reply against Horndean, Redbridge, AFC St. Austell, Irlam and West Auckland Town to progress to the semi-finals.
 In the first round to be played over two legs, they recorded a 1–1 draw away to Northwich Victoria before enduring a 0–0 stalemate after extra time in front of 1,847 supporters.
 With a penalty shoot required to separate the two teams, all five Chertsey Town players converted their kicks to secure a 5–3 shootout victory and a place in the final.
 On 19 May 2019, Chertsey Town were crowned FA Vase winners after a 3–1 victory against Cray Valley Paper Mills.
+The team were captained at Wembley by Kevin MacLaren.
 After going a goal down in the first half, Sam Flegg quickly responded before Jake Baxter and Quincy Rowe sealed the win in extra time in front of 42,962 spectators.